paperless-ngx/paperless-ngx/README.md

 These features will make it into the application at some point, sorted by priority.

-- **Saveable filters.** Save filter and sorting presets and optionally display a couple documents of saved filters (i.e., your inbox sorted descending by added date, or tagged TODO, oldest to newest) on the dash board.
 - **Better tag editor.** The tag editor on the document detail page is not very convenient.
-This was put in there to get the project working but will be replaced with something nicer.
+This was put in there to get the project working but will be replaced with something nicer eventually.
 - **More search.** The search backend is incredibly versatile and customizable.
 Searching is the most important feature of this project and thus, I want to implement things like:
   - Group and limit search results by correspondent, show “more from this” links in the results.
   - Ability to search for “Similar documents” in the search results